 If you find the topic of user agents and real browser monitoring confusing, relax; you aren’t alone.
 Confusion about user agents and their application with real browser monitoring is one of our support team’s most frequently asked questions.
 The short answer is:

-Real browser checks (Full Page Check, Real Browser Monitoring, and Transaction Monitoring) use an actual browser (just like your site’s visitors) to get and load your website’s content.
+Real browser checks (Full Page Check and transaction monitoring) use an actual browser (just like your site’s visitors) to get and load your website’s content.
 The browser generates a user agent that tells your servers about your user’s environment.
 The user agent allows the server to return optimized content for the specific environment defined by the user agent.
 You can manipulate the user agent on your monitors to test content meant for other browsers, operating systems, and devices like mobile phones and tablets.

 Maybe not so short, but if the short answer works for you—great!
 For the rest of us, let’s dig a little deeper into the topic.
 First, let’s look at the three main components of HTTP communications.